Lamp Frequently Asked Questions

 debris filter inside the burner.
 Invariably vendors will not know

-about this filter and it will not have been cleaned and could be totally
+about this filter and it may not have been cleaned and could be totally

 blocked with 100 odd years of bugs, muck and debris.